ShutaoChen97/KGIPA/README.md

 ```
 python  3.10
-biopython 1.81
+biopython 1.84
-huggingface-hub 0.19.4
+huggingface-hub 0.26.1
-numpy 1.26.2
+numpy 2.1.2
-pandas 2.1.3
-scikit-learn 1.3.2
-scipy 1.11.4
+transformers 4.46.0
-tokenizers 0.15.0
+tokenizers 0.20.1
+sentencepiece 0.2.0
-torch 2.1.1+cu118
+torch 2.5.0+cpu
-torchaudio 2.1.1+cu118
+torchaudio 2.5.0+cpu
-tqdm 4.66.1
-transformers 4.35.2
+torchvision 0.20.0+cpu
+torch-geometric 2.6.1
 ```

-> **Note** If you have an available GPU, the accelerated IIDL-PepPI can be used to predict peptide-protein binary interactions and pair-specific binding residues.
+> **Note** If you have an available GPU, the accelerated KEIPA can be used to predict peptide-protein binary interactions and pair-specific binding residues.
 Change the URL below to reflect your version of the cuda toolkit (cu118 for cuda=11.6 and cuda 11.8, cu121 for cuda 12.1).
 However, do not provide a number greater than your installed cuda toolkit version!
 >
 > ```
 > pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu118